LAWRENCE EUGENE VAUGHN (Sr)

 In the summer of 1961 he moved his family to Louisiana, Missouri, where he joined the real estate development firm IBC Homes.
 They were fabricating wall and roof sections of residences which were then delivered by truck and quickly assembled using cranes to lift the sections into place.
 It was a new wave in home construction, and whole neighborhoods were grown up in short order.

 This residence was their home.
 The screen capture is from Google Earth in 2017, and shows the house as it was in 2012.
-The house originally featured a two car garage, full length basement, and three ground floor bedrooms.
+The house originally featured a two car garage on the left, full length basement, and three ground floor bedrooms.
 The boys shared one bedroom while the girls shared another.
 Marge and Gene had the master bedroom on the right end of the home.
-The dining room, on the rear, had sliding glass doors that provided a spectacular view of a curve in the Missouri River, shown below.
+The dining room, on the rear, adjacent to the garage, had sliding glass doors that provided a spectacular view of a curve in the Mississippi River, shown below.

 Marjorie, Nellie and Wallace White standing at the rear of the house, with the view from the dining room of the mighty Mississippi river in the background.